syguan96/NeuroFluid/README.md

 </p>

 ## Dependencies
-NeuroFluid is implemented and tested on Ubuntu 18.04 with python == 3.7.
+NeuroFluid is implemented and tested on Ubuntu 18.04 with python == 3.7 and cuda == 11.1.
 To run NeuroFluid, please install dependencies as follows:
 1. Create an environment
     ```bash
     conda create -n fluid-env python=3.7